What it is

 system fixes this: structured files I read at session start and update

-IF HAS_MEMORY: "I also have built-in auto-memory, but the structured
+IF HAS_MEMORY: "I also have built-in auto-memory.
+We'll use both, with

 ### Step 3.1: Create memory files in Meta/Memory/